racedo/vLab-Files/Libvirt KVM guests/set-up-hypervisor.md

 The guests will have 2 interfaces: eth0 connected to the host's eth0 via Open vSwitch and eth1 connected to the host's bond0, also via Open vSwitch

-The example is done with Red Hat Enterprise Linux machine but it can be done with any other Linux OS.
+This example is done with Red Hat Enterprise Linux machine but it can be done with any other Linux OS.

 ### 1. Subscribe to the right channels:
 ```